highb/bmh/content/2022-09-08-how-terraform-implicit-dependencies-work.md

 Apply complete!
 Resources: 2 added, 0 changed, 2 destroyed.
 ```

-So, how does this actually work?
+So, how does this work?
 The answer is here in the content attribute of `team_guide`.

 ```terraform
 resource "local_file" "team_guide" {